Kong/docs.konghq.com/app/contributing/user-interfaces.md

 - Mouse should not be visible.
 - **Emphasis on elements in the screenshot:** Create a **rectangular** border around the point of interest.
 The border must use the color <span style="color:#0788ad">`#0788ad`</span> from the [colors style guide](https://kongponents.netlify.app/style-guide/colors.html).
-- **Screenshot border:** Set the `image-border` class if your screeshot requires a border.
+- **Screenshot border:** Set the `image-border` class if your screenshot requires a border.
 You might need to set a border when:
     * Panels have a white background and will therefore blend into the surrounding area
     * You want to separate the screenshot clearly from another image
     * It's hard to tell which text belongs to the screenshot and which to the page content